Virginia short-term disability insurance is an important program for growing families.

 - Virginia laws related to disability

-A policy application form needs to be completed to purchase coverage.
+Complete a policy application form to purchase coverage.
 You choose the features at time of application.
 A licensed agent will record answers to questions about income, and medical history, and submit the application for coverage to the issuing company.

-Individual short-term disability in Virginia provides coverage for covered accidents and illnesses subject to limitations and exclusions.
+Virginia short-term disability benefits provide coverage for accidents and illnesses subject to limitations and exclusions.
 The policies provide income replacement rather than reimburse expenses for hospital, surgical, or medical expenses.

 Accidents that occur after the effective date are generally covered.
 There are exclusions for acts of war, intentional injuries, accidents that occur while intoxicated, or while committing a crime.

 Most biologically based illnesses are covered as well.
 The primary exception is illnesses that are a preexisting condition at time of application.
 Preexisting conditions will not be covered unless the claim begins more than twelve months after the coverage effective date.

 Short-term disability for pregnancy in Virginia provides valuable income replacement for a common medical condition.
 Pregnancy related medical conditions are covered by most policies.

 However, women who are already expecting make up a large portion of site visitors.
 Coverage must begin prior to conception.